talkowski-lab/rCNV2/analysis/gene_scoring/README.md

 ### 4. Prediction of dosage sensitivity scores

-Using the BFDP values calculated for each gene [as described above](https://github.com/talkowski-lab/rCNV2/tree/master/analysis/gene_scoring#3-bayes-factor-calculation-for-each-gene), we next trained and applied a regression model to predict the probability of a gene being haploinsufficient or triplosensitive based on [gene-level functional metadata](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/gene#gene-features) alone.
+Using the BFDP values calculated for each gene [as described above](https://github.com/talkowski-lab/rCNV2/tree/master/analysis/gene_scoring#3-bayes-factor-calculation-for-each-gene), we next trained and applied a battery of regression and machine learning models to predict the probability of a gene being haploinsufficient or triplosensitive based on [gene-level functional metadata](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/gene#gene-features) alone.

+Specifically, we evaluated each of the following models using the same strategy (outlined below):
+*  Logistic (logit) generalized linear model
+*  Linear support vector machine (SVM)
+*  Random forest
+*  Linear discriminant analysis (LDA)
+*  Naive Bayes
+*  Logistic stochastic gradient descent (SGD)

-We first divided all 22 autosomes into 11 pairs while balancing the total number of genes per chromosome pair, as follows:
+For each model, we first divided all 22 autosomes into 11 pairs while balancing the total number of genes per chromosome pair, as follows:

 | Chromosome #1 | Chromosome #2 | Genes |
 | ---: | ---: | ---: |